aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. Choose **Allow** to allow Cognito Identity Pools to setup IAM roles for your application's users.
 Permissions and settings of these roles can be customized later.

 1. Copy/paste the *Identity Pool ID*, highlighted in red within the code sample in the Get AWS Credentials section, into your Cloud9 scatchpad editor tab.
-Make sure not to copy the quotation marks!
+Make sure not to copy the quotation marks, but include the region code and ":" character!

 	![Copy Identity Pool Id to Cloud9 scratchpad](../images/cognito-identitypool-copyId.png)